djotaku/adventofcode/2021/Day_09/README.md

 So this may be a little complex given how large the input is.
 I'll DEFINITELY need to use a unit test to make sure I'm getting the indexes, neighbors, etc right.
 Overall doesn't seem too hard, just more work than I can do before starting my day today.

+Overall the answer was relatively easy to calculate without any issues.

 ### Part 2
+After reading the problem statement twice, it looks like what I need to do is flow from a low point out in all directions until hemmed in by 9s.

+That part I'm worried about it:

+"all other locations will always be part of exactly one basin"

 ## What I Learned